-Why read this? : Travel and tourism’s been hit hard this year.
-We look at what Qantas and Tourism Australia are doing with their marketing to keep going.
-Learn the messages they’re putting out, and how they’re keeping customers engaged.
-Read this to see how in terms of customer experience, travel and tourism are still surviving.
+Why read this? : We explore what the travel and tourism industry is doing to keep their marketing going.
+Learn what Qantas and Tourism Australia are doing to keep customers engaged.
+Read this to learn how in terms of customer experience, travel and tourism are still surviving.
 Just.

 We all need to take a deep breath.
 Covid-19 seems to be slowly grinding the world into tired, Zoom-eyed submission.
-It feels like being punished as a kid by being permanently stuck on the naughty step and can’t go anywhere.
+It’s like we’re all stuck permanently stuck on the naughty step and can’t go anywhere.
 So we think we need a change of (virtual) scene this week.

 To do that, we look at one of the most hard-hit industries in the pandemic, travel and tourism.
-And in particular what the online customer experience is like, with all the travel restrictions in place.
+And in particular, what the online customer experience is like with all the travel restrictions.

 Customer experience - travel and tourism

 Travel and tourism is a service-led industry.
 It’s built on great customer experience.

-Back in the days (last year) when we could go to CX and marketing technology conferences and events, it’d always be well represented with speakers and attendees.
-Business was great pre the pandemic.
+Back in the days (last year) when we could go to CX events, there’d always be speakers from that industry.
+Business was great before the pandemic.

 But 2020 has hit that industry hard.
-It’s been as painful as a kick in the balls.
+It’s been a painful kick in the balls.
 Or an extended labour depending on your pain frame of reference.

 Take Qantas, for example.

-We can say the pandemic has been tough for everyone.
+We can say the pandemic’s been tough for everyone.
 But, it’s been particularly tough for those guys.

-When the national government basically tells you “Your normal business that generates all your profits and pays your staff?
+Imagine the government telling you, “Your normal business that generates all your profits and pays your staff?
 Yeh, we’re shutting that down”.
-That’s a tough one.
+Tough, right?

-And while the Qantas business is limping along with limited domestic flights and the severely scaled down international business, it’s had to let go 20% of its staff.
+And while Qantas is limping along with limited domestic flights and a severely scaled-down international business, it’s had to let go 20% of its staff.
 Many thousands of others have been stood down.

 The Qantas customer experience - travel well

 But there’s still life in Qantas.
-You can still fly, despite all the restrictions.
+You can still fly, despite the restrictions.